Do you want to send emails from your Python application?

 module and the dotenv

 library we just installed.
-After that update the send email function to read the values from the environment variable we created.
+After that, update the send email function to read the values from the environment variable we created.

 def send_sendlayer_email():